blyatcolor-sudo/SkidMenu/README.md

 ## Why is it closed source

 Honestly, there's no big reason behind it.
 Part of it is that I'm using this project as a way to learn a bit of reverse engineering along the way, and keeping it closed source is just part of that.
+But after some time i will make it Open-Source

 ## Compatible Among Us versions